-As of June 30, 2021, the ISP employed a total of 59 fully trained forensic scientists working on Biology assignments or performing analytical-related activities.
-This figure is down from the FY20 staffing levels of 61.
+As of June 30, 2022, the ISP employed a total of 65 fully trained forensic scientists working on Biology assignments or performing analytical-related activities.
+This figure is up from the FY21 staffing levels of 59.
 The current staffing level is insufficient to address the current number of assignments submitted by law enforcement agencies.
-Based on the number of submissions and current technology, the ISP has determined a staffing level of 90 scientists in the Biology section is needed, supported by evidence technicians, technical DNA managers, clerical, and maintenance personnel, to not only address additional submissions, but to also reduce the backlog in the Biology section.
-In FY19, the ISP was approved to hire five additional Biology Forensic Scientist Trainees.
-These five trainees began training in December 2018; however, two have since resigned.
-The three remaining trainees were released in August of 2020.
+Based on the number of submissions and current technology, the ISP has determined a staffing level of 90 scientists in the Biology section is needed, supported by evidence technicians, technical DNA managers, clerical, and maintenance personnel, to not only address additional submissions, but to also continue to reduce the backlog in the Biology section.
 In late FY19, the ISP was approved to hire 10 additional Biology trainees.
 However, two individuals declined the position and due to the timing of their decline, only eight trainees were hired.
-They began training in March 2020 and are anticipated to be released from training in early 2022.

-order to meet staffing needs and address normal attrition of Biology scientists, the ISP has hired a second Biology Training Coordinator to increase training capacity and established a hiring plan that will add additional Biology scientists each year for the foreseeable future.
+They began training in March 2020 and were released In order to meet staffing needs and address normal attrition of from training in March of 2022.
+Biology scientists, the ISP has hired a second Biology Training Coordinator to increase training capacity.
+It is anticipated additional forensic scientist trainees as well as experienced forensic scientists will be hired in FY23.
+These positions will aid in the further reduction of the Biology backlog.